RAIN's Girls Who Code

 Who we Are…

 Girls Who Code is a national Club that is designed as a free after-school program for 6th-12th grade girls to join a sisterhood of supportive peers and role models We use computer science (CS) to change the world with a mission to close the gender gap in CS.
 Clubs are led by adult facilitators.

-Our Pilot RAIN Club is a 6th-12th grade program primarily for Girls.
-Here’s an overview of th Club Curriculum that focuses on a Girls Who Code Project where girls work in teams to solve a real world problem they care about through code.
+Our RAIN Club is a 6th-12th grade program primarily for Girls.
+Here’s an overview of the Club Curriculum that focuses on a Girls Who Code Project where girls work in teams to solve a real world problem they care about through code.
 This year we are creating an animation in Alice3 on individual Webpages about “Homelessness in Tacoma.”

 The Girls Who Code curriculum is designed for students with a wide range of computer science experience.
 We have activities for students with zero computer science experience all the way up to college-level concepts.
 Girls will learn to use computer science to impact their community, and join a supportive sisterhood of peers and role models across the US.